Church Ministries Concentration | West Coast Baptist College

 Acts

-This course covers a history of the early church and the spread of the Gospel.
+This course covers a history of the early church and the spread of the gospel.
 The book will be outlined as the Great Commission is fulfilled in the first century.
 The course will look at the development of Christianity and its doctrines.
 Prerequisite: None

 BI 212 2